Digital Marketing Agency | SEO, Paid Social & PPC

 Transferring into a CS Major: Computer Science Programs

-At most universities, students can change majors and transfer into another department.
+At most universities, students can change majors and transfer to another department.
 This usually happens when a student discovers that they are passionate about a different field from the one they initially intended to study.
-Universities understand that students’ interests can change, and they have systems in place to allow qualifying students to switch majors.
+Universities understand that students’ interests can change and have systems in place to allow qualifying students to switch majors.

 CS Major